-If you do not qualify for the Green Homes Grant Local Authority Delivery Scheme you can still speak to an energy adviser at YES for advice on improving the energy efficiency of your home.
+If you do not qualify for grant support you can speak to an energy adviser at YES for advice on improving the energy efficiency of your home.

 You can find more information on Energy Saving Home Improvements for your Household | YES Energy Solutions or call 01422 880 100 to speak to someone for expert free advice.

 You can also find helpful energy efficiency advice at Simple Energy Advice or call free phone number 0800 444 202 to speak to one of their trained energy advisors.

 Simple fixes to your daily habits can have a huge impact on the amount you save on energy every year, even once the pandemic is over.
 Keep reading to discover some easy changes you can make to save on your next bill.

 It might seem logical to boil water in the same pan you’re going to use for cooking.
 And while it might feel like you’re being cost-effective, the opposite is actually true.
 The average kettle is about 80% efficient, while boiling water on the stovetop is only 70%.
 Plus, the kettle is also a much quicker way to get your water bubbling.

 2. Opt for a shower, not a bath